 The industry’s authority on biosolids thermal drying operations

 Matt has completed certifications in Wastewater Treatment Management from the University of Florida and Operation of Wastewater Treatment Plants from California State University, Sacramento.
 He has also held a Wastewater Treatment Plant Operator Level A License, issued by the State of Florida Department of Environmental Protection since 2007 and has longstanding affiliations with the Florida Water and Pollution Control Operators Association and the Water Environment Federation.
+Matt completed a certification in Electrical Wiring and Motor Controls from PTEC.

 30+ years of biosolids operations experience across the nation